Table of Contents

 Patients are affected by EDS to different extents.
 The possible symptoms include minor anomalies, such as bruises, agonizing pains, minor encumbrances, and reduced life expectancy.
 Blood vessels become extraordinarily flexible, thinner than average, easily damaged, and tend to form hematomas.
 The blood vessels leak and rupture easily.

 Epidemiology of Ehlers-Danlos Syndrome

 Clinical Diagnosis of Ehlers-Danlos Syndrome

-Patients often exhibit a long history of suffering due to lack of knowledge of this syndrome even today.
+Patients often exhibit a long history of suffering due to a lack of knowledge of this syndrome even today.
 Doctors with poor insight suspected that the patients were falsifying symptoms.
 Other serious misdiagnoses include the assumption that hematomas, bruises, and injuries in children with EDS were due to abuse.

-The six distinct types and features of EDS include:
+The 6 distinct types and features of EDS include:

 - Classical Type: hematomas, abnormal wound healing, hyperkinesia of the joints, easily damaged blood vessels

 - Hypermobility Type: very pronounced motility of the joints

 - Vascular Type: thin skin, pronounced hematoma formation, and defective internal organs and blood vessels.

 - Kyphoscoliosis Type: defective eyes, moderate to severe abnormal wound healing, hyperkinesia of the joints.

 - Arthrochalasia Type: thin skin, hip dislocation, pronounced hyperkinesia of the joints